IrezD/huddle-landing-page-responsive-challenge/README.md

 This is a landing page challenge from FrontendMentor.io.

-<br> link to design: https://irezd.github.io/huddle-landing-page-responsive-challenge/src/
+<br> link to HTML page: https://irezd.github.io/huddle-landing-page-responsive-challenge/src/

 # Landing Page Design: